-The windlass is located under the forward deck hatch above the rope locker.
-The anchor line is stored in the rope locker and routed out through the windlass to the anchor chain.
+Mounted to the deck near the rear of the pulpit, above the rope locker, is the windlass.
+The anchor is stored on the pulpit and is raised and lowered by the windlass.
+The anchor line is stored in the rope locker and routed through the windlass to the anchor chain.

 The anchor is lowered by releasing the anchor from the cleat or chain binder on the pulpit and activating the "Deploy" switch at the helm.
 After the anchor is set, the windlass must not be left to take the entire force from the anchor line.
-The line should be made fast to the anchor line cleat to relieve the load on the windlass.
+Fast the line to the anchor line cleat to relieve the load on the windlass.